axiom-data-science/portal-docs/DataMap.rst

 |add_new_view_gif|

-Customizing a View
+Customize a View
 ==================

 Once you've created a view, you can access it the same way you'd access a premade view described above.
 There are several ways you can customize your view.
 These are described below.

-Describing Your View
+Describe Your View
 --------------------

 You can add a description to your view, which will appear directly underneath your view's title.
 Your description can include valid HTML, which allows you to include links and images, as well as some basic text formatting.
 To add a description, follow these steps: